Arka-Bhowmik/audio-to-text/README.md

 # Audio-to-text
 Tiny streamlit app or windows app to convert pre-recorded audio or live recording into text file

-This repository contains the source scripts and a lightweight CPU-based Streamlit/Windows app for converting pre-recorded audio files (.wav, .mp3, .m4a, .mp4, .webm, .ogg, .flac, .aac) and microphone-recorded audio into text.
+This repository contains the source scripts and a lightweight CPU-based Streamlit/Windows app for converting pre-recorded audio files (.wav, .mp3, .m4a, .mp4, .webm, .ogg, .flac, .aac) and microphone-recorded audio into text (output: .txt or .docx).
 A Windows desktop version of the app can be created using the options described below, while the Streamlit version can be run in any Python virtual environment, also described below.

 Further information can be obtained by writing to Arka Bhowmik (arkabhowmik@yahoo.co.uk).